fish-shell/fish-shell/doc_src/interactive.rst

 .. _directory-history:

-Navigating directories is usually done with the :doc:`cd <cmds/cd>` command, but fish offers some advanced features as well.
+Navigating directories is usually done with the :doc:`cd <cmds/cd>` command, but ghoti offers some advanced features as well.

 The current working directory can be displayed with the :doc:`pwd <cmds/pwd>` command, or the ``$PWD`` :ref:`special variable <variables-special>`.
 Usually your prompt already does this.